LotusTM/yandex-market-language/README.md

 It supports only two types of offers: Simplified and Free.
 Other types are rarely used, but still planned for some distant and dark future.

-Finally, some things can be validated only by Yandex itself or too specific to write a programmable validation for it.
+Finally, some things can be validated only by Yandex or too specific to write a programmable validation.
 Nothing can be done about it, sorry world.

 ### I've found discrepancy with Yandex specs!